pterodactyl/documentation/community/config/eggs/creating_a_custom_egg.md

 * `xml`

 ::: tip
 If you want to use egg non stock variables in the configuration parser you must reference them as `{{server.build.env.ENVNAME}}` or just `{{env.ENVNAME}}`.
-Do not forget to to replace `ENVNAME` with the actual enviroment name you have setup.
+Do not forget to to replace `ENVNAME` with the actual environment name you have setup.
 :::

 Once you have defined a parser, we then define a `find` block which tells the Daemon what specific elements to find